Aeroel/JackAnalyzer/README.md

 JackAnalyzer written by me while playing around with the Nand2Tetris Course.
-It was somewhat tedious, I suppose, but quite fun.
+Implementing it was somewhat tedious, from what I recall, I suppose, but fun enough.